programming4phone/StellarHardwareWalletKeyServer/README.md

 ## Prerequisites

 The project requires a predefined HSQLDB database.
 The database must reside in a folder named `db/wallet.temp`.
-It is include in this project.
+It is include within this project's codebase.

 ## Build